ndigitals04/data_structures/README.md

 - The toString() method: This methods converts the Array object to a string format that can be called and printed in the terminal through the print statement.

 ### LinkedList
+- __init__() method: This method initilializes a linkedlist with several attributes including a python list [] made of 5 Nonetype values, a count variable for storing the number of values in the linkedlist, a length variable for storing it's size, a first and last variable for storing the head and tail nodes respectively.
+- getpreviousNode(): This method helps to find the node before the node passed as argument to it.
+It would be useful for deleting.
+- addFirst(): This method takes a value as argument and adds it to the linkedlist as the first/head node.
+- addLast(): This method takes a value as argument and adds it to the linkedlist as the last/tail node.
+- deleteFirst(): This deletes the first/head node of the linkedlist.
+- deleteLast(): This deletes the last/tail node of the linkedlist.
+- indexOf(): This method returns the index of the value passed to it as argument.
+- contains(): This checks if the value passed as argument is present in the linkedlist and returns True or False.
+- reverse(): This reverses the order of the linkedlist.
+The linkedlist itself is reversed.
+- getKthNodeFromLastNode(): This method checks the distance from the head node to the node provided as argument.
+It then checks the node at that same distance from the tail node and returns it.
+- printMiddle(): This prints the middle of the middle node value of the linkedlist.
+If it's size is even, it prints the two nodes in between.
+- hasLoop(): This checks if the linkedlist is circular in nature.
+That means it loops and has no end.

+- Node Class: The entire linkedlist defined here was only possible through this Node class.
+It has a value and next attributes that are defined at initialization.
+So that way each node can store it's own value and the node address next to it ie `node.value = 2, node.next = Node()`